 - Pursue non-screen activities as a family, such as trips to the library or park.

 - Schedule annual eye exams for your child.

 Although myopia can be corrected with eyeglasses and contact lenses, prescription eyewear doesn’t prevent myopia from progressing.
 Refractive surgery isn’t an option for children or teenagers because their eyes are still growing.
 Moreover, rapidly progressing myopia increases the chance of developing macular degeneration, glaucoma, cataracts and other sight-robbing eye diseases later in life.

 Fortunately, there's a way to slow or halt myopia’s progression.

 Myopia management is a scientifically proven way to reduce myopia progression by as much as 78%, depending on the severity of a child’s myopia, their age and the type of myopia management program prescribed by your child’s eye doctor.

 One of the keys to managing myopia and limiting its severity is diagnosing it early.
-Safeguard your child's vision by scheduling an evaluation withSwitalski Eye Care in Plano today.
+Safeguard your child's vision by scheduling an evaluation withSwitalski Eye Care in East Plano today.

 Frequently Asked Questions with Dr. Switalski

 Q: How does an eye doctor diagnose myopia?

 - A: An optometrist will diagnose myopia with: